 “The Open Notebook has become a science journalism textbook.” ~ Carl Zimmer, author, journalist for The New York Times, Scientific American, National Geographic, Discover, and others

 “The Open Notebook is an incredibly generous project, a gift to the science writer community.
 The TON interviewers pick some of the most innovative and engaging recent science features and ask writers just the right questions.
-Everyone involved—the TON creators, the interviewers, the writers who reveal their methods—is helping teach the rest of us a master class in science writing.” ~ Laura Helmuth, editor-in-chief, Scientific American, and past president of the National Association of Science Writers
+Everyone involved—the TON creators, the interviewers, the writers who reveal their methods—is helping teach the rest of us a master class in science writing.” ~ Laura Helmuth, science journalist and past president of the National Association of Science Writers

 “The Open Notebook provides a valuable resource for science writers.
 The sample pitch letters, essays on craft and writer interviews offer readers a peek behind the scenes.” ~ Christie Aschwanden, author of Good to Go and contributor to The New York Times, Slate, Men’s Journal, the Oprah Magazine, Runner’s World, and the blog Last Word on Nothing